kazu80/scatter-menu/README.md

 # \<scatter-menu\>

-This is menu.
+This is menu for mobile.

 ## Version
-1.0
+1.0.0

 ## DEMO

-Look at page of demo
+Look at page of demo.

 ## Installation